oracle/nosql-node-sdk/doc/guides/tables.md

 {@link QueryResult}#continuationKey, which means the query loop should continue.
 See {@link NoSQLClient#query} and {@link QueryResult} for details.

+In order to receive all the results, call {@link NoSQLClient#query} in a loop.
-To continue receiving additional results after getting not-null continuation key, set *continuationKey* property in the *opt* argument of the next {@link NoSQLClient#query} call:
+At each iteration, if non-null continuation key is received in {@link QueryResult}, set *continuationKey* property in the *opt* argument for the next iteration:

 ```js
 const NoSQLClient = require('oracle-nosqldb').NoSQLClient;